vitorio/phaxio-fax-send/README.md

-# XOXO fax send
+# Phaxio fax send

-This is a basic system that uses Twilio's Fax API to send faxes.
-To set it up for yourself or your own friend group, you'll need a developer account from Twilio, which is out of scope of this document.
+This is a basic system that uses Phaxio's Fax API to send faxes.
+To set it up for yourself or your own friend group, you'll need an account from Phaxio, which is out of scope of this document.

-Once you have a funded Twilio account, you'll need a phone number, and two codes from the Twilio Developer Console.
+Once you have a funded Phaxio account, you'll need ...

 Click "Show" to get started!